 Kashmir is heaven, not only in terms of landscapes but for foodies too.
 Everyone should not only visit Kashmir but also try Kashmir Food once in their lifetime.
 Kashmir cuisine is varied and flavorsome.
 Not only will you find the influence of Mughals and Arabs in the dishes but many of the dishes have a signature of Kashmiri pundits on them.
 If you are a meat lover, you have more advantage than vegetarians because Kashmiris know 30 different ways to make mutton.
 Though this does not mean Kashmir food has nothing to offer to vegetarians.
 When you go through the list, you will find yourself drooling over your screen.

 Kashmir food is varied and vibrant.
-Here are the names of Kashmiri food dishes that will introduce you with Zaika-e-Kasmir.
+Here are the names of Kashmiri food dishes that will introduce you to Zaika-e-Kasmir.
+Do try the popular food of Kashmir on your vacation to make the most out of it and to satiate the foodie in you!

 1. Rogan Josh

 Rogan Josh has to be the first mention in Kashmir food.
 The delicious signature dish has put Kashmir on the food map.
 Rogan Josh is an aromatic lamb curry made with the fusion of various spices, yogurt, and browned onions.
 A healthy low-fat dish, it is best savored with rice or naan bread.
-If you are non-vegetarian, you won’t be able to stop yourself at one serving.
+If you are non-vegetarian, you won’t be able to stop yourself at one serving of one of the best Kashmiri dishes.

 Where To Try: Lhasa Garden Restaurant, Sunset Boulevard